ckuelker/pankyll-theme-newspaper-example/README.md

 A control file (Makefile) is used to control easy build.
 If you do not want to use it just run the `pankyll` command inside your project directory.
-If you want to use it see next section about usage.
+If you want to use it see the usage section.

 **Installation for Debian:**